Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 This script should be one of the fastest options for mass downloads, but you will need GP or credits to download archives since it is not an image crawler.
 On the bright side, it is much less likely that you will get banned using this script.

-This script does not require you to enter your account details and the code is fully transparent, so you are not giving your details to anyone through this script.
+This script does not require you to enter your account details and the code is readable and fully transparent, so you are not giving anything to anyone through this script.

 You need to [enable mixed contents](#mixed-content) to download archives.
 Read [the troubleshooting section](#troubleshooting) if you have problems, or make a post in [the official release thread](https://forums.e-hentai.org/index.php?showtopic=229481).

 This is an premature extract from an old version of my private master script and I am not a programmer, so it is not widely tested and there may be limited support.
-The master script will be released soon to replace it.
+The private master script will be released soon to replace it, so this repo will not be updated any further.

 There are settings in the code and their names are obvious enough to you to use and change, but they will be reset after an update, so you will need to edit them again if they have been previously edited.